HB-3544

 Plain Language

-Deployers of social AI companions are categorically prohibited from knowingly — or where they reasonably should know — making their systems available to minors.
-Beyond the knowledge-based prohibition, deployers must also affirmatively implement reasonable measures designed to prevent minor access, creating a dual obligation: both a mens rea-based prohibition and a proactive technical/procedural obligation.
-The statute expressly preserves lawful adult access to these systems.
-The bill does not specify what constitutes 'reasonable measures,' leaving room for the Attorney General to define standards via rulemaking.
+Deployers of social AI companions must not knowingly — or where they reasonably should know — make a social AI companion available to a minor (under 18).
+Beyond avoiding knowing provision, deployers must affirmatively implement reasonable measures designed to prevent minors from accessing the system.
+The 'reasonably should know' standard goes beyond actual knowledge and imposes a duty of reasonable inquiry.
+The statute expressly preserves lawful adult access, so the age-gating measures must be calibrated to block minors without unduly restricting adults.
+The bill does not specify what constitutes 'reasonable measures,' leaving room for the Attorney General to elaborate by rule.

 Statutory Text